 Great news for avid readers: reading, particularly as a leisure activity, has been proven to support and improve mental health.

-As expressed by one of the pupils taking part in Reading Schools(this will open in a new window),
+As expressed by one of the pupils taking part in Reading Schools,

 [Reading] helps calm me down when I feel anxious and makes me feel better when I'm sad because it's like returning home.

 A 2015 study found that non-readers are 28% more likely than readers to report feelings of depression.
 The same study reported that one in five readers say reading stops them from feeling lonely.
 Additionally, those who don't own a book of their own are twice as likely to have low mental wellbeing than they are to have high mental wellbeing.

 However, when people reach a certain level of reading comprehension and ability – as reported by the National Literacy Trust (NLT) – they cross the 'autonomy threshold,' where 'their choices and actions are the overriding factors in determining their life chances, rather than the circumstances that low levels of literacy dictate for them.'
 In other words, reading provides a direct link to greater self-confidence, self-esteem, job prospects, and escaping the cycle of poverty.

 Literacy, in this way, is intricately linked to life expectancy:

 - People with poor literacy levels are more likely to be unemployed, have low incomes and poor health behaviours, which in turn can be linked to lower life expectancy.

 - Low incomes are associated with higher mortality; the World Health Organization found that children born in low income countries live on average 34 years shorter than children born in high income countries ('A child born in Sierra Leone can expect to live for 50 years while a child born in Japan can expect to live 84 years').

 Further study concluded that book readers live longer, regardless of other factors!